 This is where accurate customer profiles and customer engagement data become key to a successful contest marketing campaign.
 Use this data to identify your ideal buyers and use your knowledge of what engages them to guide the nature, structure, and outcomes of your campaign.

 If you choose to make a purchase the mechanism of entry, you can improve the quality of your customer data, but that comes with the trade-off of lower engagement — it's a higher barrier to entry.
 This is why it's important to define your goals before your contest marketing campaign goes live: are you looking for high engagement or quality data?
+And decide how you'll measure the customer engagement.

 Once you’ve defined your ideal audience, consider adding qualifiers in your contest entry form.
 This will save you from wasting resources on people who can’t or won’t ever buy from you.